-What is the energy savings opportunity for ComEd to provide incentives to municipalities to reduce water losses and therefore save energy through water infrastructure improvements?
+What is the opportunity for ComEd to provide incentives to municipalities to reduce water losses and therefore save energy through water infrastructure improvements?

-TRC will identify and select three communities in ComEd service territories with high water loss: one income eligible community in Cook County, one income eligible community outside of Cook County, and one non-income eligible community outside of Cook County.
-TRC will review existing data from each community and will work with their subcontractor Rezatec to enter this data into geographic information system (GIS) models to pinpoint problems and risk areas in the communities' water infrastructure to target.
-TRC will use the data derived from the geospatial analysis to target deployment of leak detection sensors and will develop onsite testing methods.
-Throughout the course of the project TRC will also communicate with stakeholders and potential funders that have previously expressed interest in this work to outline the water and energy savings potential and request communities.
+The pilot team will identify and select three communities in ComEd service territories with high water loss: one income eligible community in Cook County, one income eligible community outside of Cook County, and one non-income eligible community outside of Cook County.
+The team will review existing data from each community and will work with their subcontractor Rezatec to enter this data into geographic information system (GIS) models to pinpoint problems and risk areas in the communities' water infrastructure to target.
+They will then use the data derived from the geospatial analysis to target deployment of leak detection sensors and will develop onsite testing methods.
+Throughout the course of the project the team will communicate with stakeholders and potential funders that have previously expressed interest in this work to outline the water and energy savings potential and request commitments to fund water savings infrastructure programs for the selected communities.